lightly-ai/lightly/docs/source/index.rst

    The collate function is the place where lightly applies augmentations which are crucial for self-supervised learning.
 You can use our pre-defined augmentations or write your own ones.
 For more information, check out :ref:`lightly-advanced` and :py:class:`lightly.data.collate.BaseCollateFunction`.
+   You can add your own augmentations very easily as we show in this tutorial:

+   * :ref:`lightly-custom-augmentation-5`

 * **Dataloader**
    For the dataloader you can simply use the PyTorch dataloader.
 Be sure to pass it a `LightlyDataset` though!
 * **Backbone Neural Network**